ryanphuang/e8/readme.md

 - Build an assembler
 - Build a compiler for a Go-like language `e8go`
 - Port the assembler and compiler to `e8go`.
 - Reimplement the VM in Javascript.
+(Maybe NaCl for golang will come out at that time.)
 - Write a small OS in `e8go`, so that is runs in the browser.
 - Build an online platform where people can submit interfaces, test cases, and implementations